NexoNeko/holbertonschool-validation/module2_task5/README.md

 ## Prerequisites

-This project needs the following tools / services:

-Same tools as previous module
-Golang in v1.15.*
+- Golang in v1.15.*
-NPM v7+ with NodeJS v14.* (stable)
+- NPM v7+ with NodeJS v14.* (stable)
-Python 3 with pip module
+- Python 3 with pip module
-golangci-lint
+- golangci-lint

 ## Lifecycle

-build: compile the source code of the application to a binary named awesome-api (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
-The first build may takes some times. i
+"build": Compiles the source code of the application into a binary named awesome-api (the name awesome-api is derived from the command go mod init github.com/<your GitHub handle>/awesome-api) using the command go build.
+The initial build may take some time.

-run: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log with the command ./awesome-api >./awesome-api.log 2>&1 &.
+"run": Executes the application in the background by running the binary awesome-api and writes logs to a file named awesome-api.log using the command ./awesome-api > ./awesome-api.log 2>&1 &.

-stop: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application.
-For instance: kill "$(pgrep awesome-api)".
+"stop": Terminates the application by killing the process identified by its Process ID (PID).
+For example: kill "$(pgrep awesome-api)".

-clean: Stop the application.
-Delete the binary awesome-api and the log file awesome-api.log
+"clean": Stops the application, deletes the binary awesome-api, and removes the log file awesome-api.log.

-test: exectue all tests

-help: Show this help usage
+"test": Executes all tests.

+"help": Displays usage instructions and help.

-lint: Check for no code errors
+"lint": Checks for any code errors.

-unit-tests: Ececute unittests

-integration-tests: Execute integration tests

-check: Check something, we don't know what.

-validate: Validate html's
+"unit-tests": Executes unit tests.

+"integration-tests": Executes integration tests.

+"check": Performs a check operation.
+The specific nature of the check is not defined.

+"validate": Validates HTML files.

-post: Create the '.md' files inside 'content/posts' with the attibutes neded.
-Atts: $POST_NAME, $POST_TITLE
+"post": Creates '.md' files inside 'content/posts' with the required attributes.
+Attributes: $POST_NAME, $POST_TITLE.